Scope’s commitment to website accessibility

 We have made the site as usable as we can, but you might have a better experience if you change the settings on your computer to suit your individual needs.

-For example, you might change the site’s colours, increase the text size, or have the site spoken aloud.
+For example, you might change the portal's colours, or increase the text size, or have the portal spoken aloud.

-For help customising your experience using accessibility features already on your computer, or by installing extra assistive technologies, try these sites:
+For help customising your experience using accessibility features already on your device, or to install extra assistive technologies, try these websites:

 - AbilityNet’s My Computer My Way